mjarkk/wotnlclans/README.md

 - Inside the cloned folder open a terminal and type: npm i
 - After that's dune type: npm start
 - Now the script will start a local webserver on [localhost port 2020](http://localhost:2020)
+- If you use linux I recomment to install: graphicsmagick

 ## Dev
 - Start dev server: npm run dev